nazavode/stlbfgs/README.md

 # Adaptation to LIGEN

-We are going to use this library to calculate the minumum for the Potential Energy Function of a molecule.
-Such function is N dimensional, with N = NUM_ATOMS * 3 and is the sum of four contributions all depending on coordinates of bonded atoms.
+We are going to use this library to calculate the minumum of a molecule's Potential Energy Function.
+Such function is N dimensional, with N = NUM_MOLECULE_ATOMS * 3, and is the sum of seven contributions all depending on coordinates of interacting atoms.

-The minimum corrensponds to the positions of the N atoms, position at which has the smaller value.
-Thus it is a point in a NUM_ATOMS * 3 dimensional space.
+The minimum corrensponds to a point in a NUM_MOLECULE_ATOMS * 3 dimensional space.

-We are going to modify `STLBFGS::Optimizer::run` method so it can consider coordinates from two points in space (the two atoms) while calculating the minimum value.

-We will use our representation of molecule on a graph to do so.
+To get the coordinates of interacting atoms, we capture in `func` our representation of a molecule, which contains all the necessary information.

 # References